Michelle Brogan

-Michelle Brogan (born 8 February 1973) is a former basketball player from Australia, who won the bronze medal with the Australia women's national basketball team at the 1996 Summer Olympics in Atlanta, Georgia.
+Michelle Brogan (born 8 February 1973) is an Australian former basketball player who won the bronze medal with the Australia women's national basketball team at the 1996 Summer Olympics.
 Four years later she was on the side that claimed the silver medal in Sydney, Australia, when she was known as Michelle Griffiths.
 She attended the Australian Institute of Sport in 1988–1990.

 Michelle Brogan is the older sister of former National Basketball league player and AFL player Dean Brogan.